Zazarothh/wtop/README.md

    python wtop.py
    ```

+### Dependencies

-   *Note: WTOP will automatically install the `requests` package if it's not already installed.*
+WTOP has minimal dependencies and will automatically install what it needs:

+- **requests**: For API communication - automatically installed if missing

+The auto-installation uses pip and requires Python's standard library.
+No manual installation of packages is required.

 ## Usage